The 66 Best Chicken Spices, Seasonings and Rubs

-Asian Cuisine Asian cuisine typically refers to East Asian cuisine (Chinese, Japanese, and Korean).
+Asian cuisine typically refers to East Asian cuisine (Chinese, Japanese, and Korean).
 The staples of Asian cuisine are rice, noodles, vegetables, sauces and seasonings.
 Tofu, made from soybeans, is another frequently prepared food.
 These staples are then paired with meat such as chicken.
 Traditionally, Asian cuisine uses spices and seasonings such as fresh ginger root, garlic, scallion, white pepper and sesame oil.

 Below we also made a list of individual spices for your chicken.
 From our experience, the spices in this list work well whether you prefer your chicken grilled, baked or smoked.
 This list is ideal for an adventurous home chef who loves to experiment creating their own combinations.
 You use several of these in tandem but we also recommend using smaller amounts at first to see what works best without overpowering a dish.